-Leaside Corporate Centre is a five-storey Class A office tower with 40 surface parking spaces and three levels of underground parking with 282 spaces.
+Leaside Corporate Centre is a 5-storey Class A office tower with underground parking.
 The average floorplate is 19,100 square feet.
+It was built in 1990.
 The building is located on the southeast corner of Overlea Boulevard and Thorncliffe Park Drive in East York and is accessible by public transportation.
-The building was completed in 1990.